-Understanding that there are probably many cultural nuances I am unaware of, the influence of personal style and nothing is ever black and white…….this is what I have learned so far:
+With an understanding that there are many cultural nuances that I am unaware of, as well as the influence of personal style, this is what I have learned so far:

 Omani men wear a dishdasha/kandura that is loose, without a collar, with a short tassle attached from the collar.
 They can be colorful.
 Men wear a mussar hat that is embroidered with colorful patterns and personalized detail.

 As well, there is the traditional Omani Masarh turbin.
 This is worn by bedouins.

 Qatari men wear a white thobe with a pointed collar or one button at the throat.
 There is a pleat down the front and a pleat down the back.
 There are two side inner pockets.
 The cuffs of the sleeves are either worn with cufflinks or without.
 There is one shirt pocket – typically holding an expensive pen.
 The ghutra is either plain white or white and red.
 The agal is worn higher on the head and has two tassels down the back.

 In the winter months, typically darker colored thobes and ghutrahs are worn.

 Saudi men wear a white thobe that is similar to Qatar, but is tighter.
 The ghutra is usually red and white.
 The agal is without tassles